DataTalksClub/project-of-the-week/2023-01-11-github_actions-1.md

 ### Day 2 (12 January, Thursday)

-* Recap or finish studying GitHub Actions.
+* Recap or finish studying GitHub about Actions.
 * Study about Triggering a workflow.
 You can check as well this GitHub Actions Tutorial.
 * Check suggested material related to building and testing.
 * Commit your changes.